 Here are a few pros about owning a house:

 1. Ability to modify the home.
-You can increase your properties value by adding an additional bedroom, renovating / knocking down walls for an open concept, or turning your half bath into a full bath.
+In most cases, you can increase your properties value by adding an additional bedroom, renovating / knocking down walls for an open concept, or turning your half bath into a full bath.

 2. Freedom to decorate as you wish.
 You usually have the ability to decorate the exterior of the property as you wish.

 3. Increase financial opportunity.
-You can subdivide the property (if the regional zoning allows for it).
+You may be able to subdivide the property (if the regional zoning allows for it).

 4. Larger personal space.
 Houses usually have a back yard that is not shared.